ReticulatedSpline/bo/README.md

 ## Bo

-A now-defunt reflexive chatbot for GroupMe.
+A now-defunct reflexive chatbot for GroupMe.

 ## Technical